agriculturegovau/agds-next/packages/text-input/README.md

 ### Valid and invalid inputs

-Add a border to text inputs and text areas to indicate whether user input is valid (validates according to the elements settings) or invalid (does not validate according to the elements settings).
+Use the `invalid` and `valid` props to indicate whether user input is valid (validates according to the elements settings) or invalid (does not validate according to the elements settings).

 ```jsx live
 <Stack gap={1}>